basnijholt/nijho.lt/content/post/gemini-3-pro-first-impressions/index.md

 ---
 title: "Gemini 3 Pro: First Impressions"
-subtitle: "Powerful but prone to panic attacks?"
+subtitle: "Powerful but oversteps boundaries, it merged my PR and force-pushed to main!"
 summary: "I tested the new Gemini 3 Pro Preview for agentic coding.
 While it's powerful enough to build complex features in hours, it suffers from anxiety loops, aggressive force-pushing, and existential crises when you try to help it."
 date: 2025-11-19
 draft: false